SudoHopeX/KaliGPT/README.md

 Read Licence for details [License](LICENSE).

 ## Contributing

-Pull requests and issues are welcome!
+Contributions are welcome!
 Please open an issue to discuss your ideas or report bugs.

 ## Disclaimer